Grassroots Administrative Assistant

-The National Committee to Preserve Social Security and Medicare, the nation’s second largest non-profit advocacy and education organization has an immediate opening for a Grassroots Associate to provide support and to coordinate the activities of our Grassroots department.
+The National Committee to Preserve Social Security and Medicare, the nation’s second largest non-profit advocacy and education organization has an immediate opening for a Grassroots Administrative Assistant to provide support and to coordinate the activities of our Grassroots department.

 Primary Responsibilities and Essential Functions:

 - Maintains a diverse network of members, opinion leaders, volunteers, activists, and partner organizations through developing and maintaining the volunteer database